Engywook2005/jobsearch-conversation-organizer/README.md

 @TODO: Add a committed starter .sql kit where only a sample entry is in there.

 _Important_: Before starting, you'll need a database.
-Add the jobConvosDump.sql file to `db_data/mySQLBackup/`
+Add the jobConvosDump.sql file to `mySQLBackup/`

-- Note: once the container is running and the database is populated, many more files will be added to `db_data`.
+- Note: once the container is running and the database is populated, many files will be added to `db_data`.
 That's Docker doing its thing.

 ## Starting the container